maliMirkec/personal-website/site/articles/perfect-local-server-with-atom.md

 When you start **php-server**, your browser will start automatically and try to open `index.php` or `index.html` file.
 If necessary, you could use different filename, but then you have to add that file to the URL.
 For example, if you create file with named `form.php`, then your URL should look like this: http://localhost:9000/form.php.

+{% note %}
 _When you run your **php-server** for the first time, Firewall window could pop out asking you to allow access to this feature.
 You should allow it.
 This depends of your system settings._
+{% endnote %}

 That's it!
 If you're more familiar with PHP, you could even create more advanced architecture for your development.

+{% note "Tip" %}
-_Pro tip: by default, PHP opcache is turned on.
+_By default, PHP opcache is turned on.
 This means that you'll have to wait for new changes in PHP file to propagate every time.
 To turn off this feature, go to `php` folder in your Bitnami installation folder and open file named `php.ini`.
 Search for `opcache.enable` and set it to 0\.
 Now every change in PHP file should be immediately propagated to your browser._
+{% endnote %}

 ## livereload